Kavya1789/ACL-Docs/workshop/07_Performance_as_a_Self_Service/06_Define_Performance_Pipeline/README.md

     string(name: 'JMETER_LOOPCOUNT', defaultValue: '500', description: 'Number of loops', trim: true) }
 ```

-This stage initializes keptn and creates a project in the keptn bridge.
+This stage initializes keptn, it creates the required project, service, passes all the required files for the evaluation and configures monitoring for the service that is being deployed.

 ```
 stage('Keptn Init') {
       steps{